We often get asked about Lifetime Trusts, sometimes called a Living Trust UK, and their role in estate planning in England and Wales.

 Key points:

-- Pension benefits are usually subject to income tax in the hands of beneficiaries, unlike Lifetime Trusts which can be more tax-efficient in certain circumstances.
+- Pension benefits paid to beneficiaries after the pension holder’s death are typically subject to income tax in the hands of the recipient.

 Common Scenarios Where Lifetime Trusts Are Beneficial